devildog13/devildog13.github.io/README.md

 I will update when I can with fresh content. !! :-)

-#! /bin/python/env

-devildog13 = 'My name is Christopher Hunter, from sunny Scotland' print("   ") print(devildog13)
+devildog13 = 'My name is Christopher Hunter, Im from sunny Scotland'